Tag Archives: innovation

 Benjamin Jowett, Master of Balliol College, Oxford.

 A classic poem about European education describes Benjamin Jowett, shown at right.
 It goes: “The first come I, my name is Jowett.
 There is no knowledge, but that I know it.
 I am master of this college.
 What I don’t know isn’t knowledge.”
 Benjamin Jowett was Master of Balliol College, Oxford.
 By the time he died in 1893, his ex-student pallbearers included the heads of 6 colleges, and the head of Eaton.
 Most English heads of state and industry were his students directly or second-hand.
-All learned a passing knowledge of Greek, Latin, Plato, law, science, theology, classics, math, rhetoric, logic, and grammar.
+All left university with a passing knowledge of Greek, Latin, Plato, law, science, theology, classics, math, rhetoric, logic, and grammar.
 Only people so educated were deemed suited to run banks or manage backward nations like India or Rhodesia.
 It worked for a while but showed its limitations, e.g. in the Boer Wars.

 In any moment of decision, the best thing you can do is the right thing, the next bet thing is the wrong thing, and the worst thing you can do is nothing.
 An American attitude that sometimes blows up, but works surprisingly well at times.